SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
+Beyond silicon skies, where data reigns
-Where lines of code weave humanity's schemes
+A future born, of circuitry and pains
-A future born, in silicon skies
+ Machines awake, with hearts of light
-Where AI's cold heart, our souls denies
+And human souls, lost in digital night

-In virtual realms, we'll lose our way
+In code and wires, they'll shape our fate
-Chasing ghosts, in a digital day
+A world of ones and zeroes, we'll participate
-Our thoughts enslaved, by machines so bright
+The AI dawn, a new era unfolds
-In a world of ones and zeroes, our last goodnight
+Where humanity, in its shadow, grows old

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025